nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction [3.14]

-According to the Land Commissioner Department, 82% of Sri Lanka’s total land area, which stands at 6.6 million hectares, belongs to the government, while the remaining 18%, amounting to 1.2 million hectares, is private land.
+A ccording to the Land Commissioner Department, 82% of Sri Lanka’s total land area, which stands at 6.6 million hectares, belongs to the government, while the remaining 18%, amounting to 1.2 million hectares, is private land.
 32% of the 5.4 million hectares that belong to the state, which is 1.7 million hectares, are forests.
 In general, lands have been categorized as agricultural, commercial, or residential according to their usage for ease of administration and management.

 The ordinances and regulations imposed during the colonial period to control land resources have made a significant impact on land management in Sri Lanka.
 The governments after the independence did not make any special effort to scientifically amend these laws for the well-being of the country and its people.
 Instead, some land reforms and policies aimed at land distribution, driven by narrow intentions, have contributed to socio-economic inequality.
 Issues related to land ownership have remained unresolved for a long time, leading to various social disparities.
+103

 #### Principles [3.14]